Smoked Onions are a game-changer in everything from dips to a topping for burgers. They take little effort but have so much rich flavor.

 How to Use Smoked Onions

 If all you are looking for is the smokey flavor, you can absolutely just smoke the onions for about 1 hour, then dice, slice, or chop them up and add them to any food that you are making that requires onions.
 It just adds a great complexity of smoke flavor to the dish.
-You could use them in soups, barbecue sauces, smoked onion dip, salads (throw some on our grilled grapes & brie salad, or garnishes for smoked burgers and sandwiches.
+You could use them in soups, barbecue sauces, smoked onion dip, salads (throw some on our grilled grapes & brie salad, in a low-carb philly cheesesteak casserole, or garnishes for smoked burgers and sandwiches.
 See our amazing smoked turkey burgers in the photo under this section!

 If you do prefer the softer onions, or if your recipe requires that texture, then cook them a little long in the foil as mentioned above.
 When you add the bourbon or other whiskey (or even a splash of wine), use them along with bacon to stuff a chicken breast or pork chop that you plan to throw on the grill.
 They will add another dimension of flavor to the dish.